tanimislam/howdy/docs/source/howdy-music/cli_tools/howdy_music_cli.rst

 download songs using ``--artist`` and ``--album`` flag
 -------------------------------------------------------
 One specifies the collection of songs to download by giving the artist and album through ``--album``.
 The metadata service to use is :ref:`progressive <progressive_selection>`.
-You can get the list of albums produced by the artist by running :ref:`howdy_music_albums.py --artist="artist" --albums <howdy_music_album_get_albums>`.
+You can get the list of albums produced by the artist by running :ref:`howdy_music_albums --artist="artist" --albums <howdy_music_album_get_albums>`.
 The clip below demonstrates how to get the album `Moon Safari`_ by Air_ using the MusicBrainz_ service,

 .. _howdy_music_songs_download_artist_album: